 Here is my self-talk: “I’m done.
 I’m done with so many books on my shelves that I’ve owned for decades and not read yet.
 Done with books I’ve read once and have no intention of reading again.”
-I’ve purged two grocery bags of books from my shelves.
-I engage in a little dance with the […]

 The other day Claire and I were headed to Popeye’s for supper.
 The car started, but it wouldn’t shift into gear.
 Hub was able to override a safety mechanism to force it into gear and drove it to our local Honda dealer.
 They thought it was a switch failure, and since the car is warrantied, they replaced it.
 Car didn’t work.
 So they replaced another part.
 Car still didn’t work.